Williams Plant Services Group Inc.

 WILLIAMS INDUSTRIAL SERVICES GROUP INC.

-Williams Industrial Services Group Inc. (the “Company”) grants to the Grantee named below, in accordance with the terms of the Williams Industrial Services Group Inc. 2015 Equity Incentive Plan (the “Plan”) and this Performance-Based Award Agreement (the “Agreement”), the opportunity to earn all, a portion, or a multiple of the Cash Award Amount set forth below, as of the Date of Grant set forth below.
+Williams Industrial Services Group Inc. (the “Company”) grants to the Grantee named below, in accordance with the terms of the Williams Industrial Services Group Inc. 2015 Equity Incentive Plan (the “Plan”) and this Time-Based Award Agreement (the “Agreement”), the Cash Award Amount set forth below, as of the Date of Grant set forth below.
 Capitalized terms used in this Agreement without definition shall have the meanings assigned to them in the Plan.

 Name of Grantee: